Research: Information & Innovation

 Reading Technology Survey

-In February 2012, the DIAGRAM Center conducted a Reading Technology Survey (click here for Word version) in order to better understand what technologies are being used currently by blind and visually impaired readers.
+In February 2012, the DIAGRAM Center conducted a Reading Technology Survey in order to better understand what technologies are being used currently by blind and visually impaired readers.
 Most of the 230 respondents were blind and employed, retired, or in school.
 In every category of reading material, the same five reading technologies dominated the responses, with screen readers leading the way.
 As anticipated, the brief survey provides fodder for additional follow up studies.
 In 2015 DIAGRAM conducted a followup survey to better understand and identify the trends in how people who are blind and have low vision obtain and access reading materials.
 The 2012 survey write-up is available to download as a word document or read online as a PDF, and the 2015 survey write-up can be read online as an HTML file.

 SVG and 3D Printing Report

 In the DIAGRAM-sponsored report “Assessments of Raster-to-Vector (SVG) Conversion software and 3D Printers for Tactile Graphics” National Braille Press assesses SVG software to find a version that is affordable, and easy to use for publishers and individual content providers, so that they can incorporate SVGs in materials at the beginning of the production cycle.
 The report also looks at the viability of current 3D printing technology for use in the creation of tactile graphics.
 It can be read online as a PDF or downloaded as a Word document.

 Publisher Interviews on Image Accessibility Practices